 Two-year warranty on all products

-In honor of this important date, Digiplanet will introduce you to some women recognized for their fight for the environment and sustainability.
+In honor of this very important date, Digiplanet will introduce you to some women recognized for their fight for the environment and sustainability.

 Wangari Maathai (1940-2011)

-Wangari Maathai was a teacher, environmental activist, and the first African woman to receive the Nobel Peace Prize in 2004 for her
+Wangari Maathai was a teacher, environmental activist, and the first African woman to receive the Nobel Peace Prize in 2004, for her

 social and environmental work in underprivileged African communities